monster-penguin/Bios-Preservation/README.md

 **Canonical** — a unique BIOS file identity across all platforms.
 Two platforms calling the same bytes by different names equals one canonical.
 The tool deduplicates by content, not by name.

 **Blob** — one physical binary stored in the database.
-A canonical may have multiple blobs when different platforms accept different regional variants (e.g. a Japanese and a US version of the same BIOS).
-Each variant is a separate blob under the same canonical.
+A canonical may have multiple blobs when different platforms accept different verified regional variants (e.g. a Japanese and a US version of the same BIOS, each with a distinct MD5).
+Only `verified` blobs coexist this way; `unverifiable` and `mismatch_accepted` blobs are limited to one per canonical.

 **Present** — at least one blob is stored for this canonical.